DavitSo/Wallet-lib-usage/README.md

 # Code examples of wallet-lib

+## Create autosave/loading state wallet with transaction sync plugin ON
+See example/new-wallet-sync file

 ## Create address, transaction and broadcast it
 Creates address (by hardcoded mnemonic).
 Show mnemonic and address.
 Save if needed.
 Creates a transaction for created account.